Web push notifications in online stores - 4 reliable scenarios you can implement now

 1. Site visitors:

 Start by dividing people who visit your website into existing and potential customers.
-The following behaviours will help you in this:
+The following characteristics will help you with this:

 You can set up a different type of incentive to purchase for each of these groups according to the strategy you chose.
 For example, you can only offer a small rebate to potential customers.
 You can offer loyal customers preferential shipping terms for every third purchase.